liferay/liferay-docs/develop/tutorials/articles/export-import-and-staging/using-the-export-import-lifecycle-listener-framework.markdown

 - An entity export has succeeded

 The concept of listening for export/import and staging events sounds cool, but you may be curious as to why listening for certain events is useful.
-The ability to react upon events supplies you with much more knowledge about your application's state.
-By having more knowledge over how your application is running, you have more power over how it performs.
+Listening for events can help you know more about your application's state.
 Suppose you'd like a detailed log of when certain events occur during an import process.
-You could configure a listener to listen for certain import events you're interested in, and print information about those events to your console when they occur.
+You could configure a listener to listen for certain import events you're interested in and print information about those events to your console when they occur.

 Liferay Portal uses this framework by default in several cases.
 For instance, Liferay clears the cache when a web content import process finishes.
 To accomplish this, the lifecycle listener framework listens for an event that specifies that a web content import process has completed.
-Once that event occurs, there is code that reacts on that event by automatically clearing the cache.
+Once that event occurs, there is an event listener that automatically clears the cache.
 You could implement this sort of functionality yourself for any Portal event.
-You can listen for a specific event, and then complete an action based on when that event occurs.
+You can listen for a specific event and then complete an action based on when that event occurs.
 For a list of events you can listen for during Export/Import and Staging processes, see [ExportImportLifecycleConstants](https://docs.liferay.com/portal/7.0-a1/javadocs/com/liferay/portlet/exportimport/lifecycle/ExportImportLifecycleConstants.html).

+Some definitions are in order:

+**Events** are particular actions that occur during processing.

+**Processes** are longer running groups of events.

 In this tutorial, you'll learn how to use the `ExportImportLifecycleListener` framework to listen for processes/events during the staging and export/import